infumap/infumap/README.md

 # Infumap

-> [!IMPORTANT]
-> The `master` branch is the active development branch and often includes work in progress between releases.
-For regular use, please prefer the latest tagged release.

-Infumap is the platform I built to run my life off.

-It’s a giant workspace that provides a powerful set of building blocks that can be pieced together to match a wide variety of needs.

-It has an API which allows data to be pulled in from various sources.

-It's built to handle a large amount of information (an entire life's worth) securely, and durably.
+- A secure, durable home for all of your information.
+- Innovative UI:
+  - Progressively add structure as your needs evolve.
+  - Optimized for rapid navigation.
+- In development: Powerful search and structure API that enables AI to work with your data.

 <kbd>
   <img src="screenshot.png" />
 </kbd>

 ## Development Status

+> [!IMPORTANT]
+> The `master` branch is the active development branch and often includes work in progress between releases.
+For regular use, please prefer the latest tagged release.

 I use Infumap to manage all of my personal information and spend a significant part of almost every day using it.
 Time I spend developing it is generally directed towards features or bug fixes that I will personally benefit from.